Administration Basic Sciences Clinical Sciences Centers of Excellence

-The definitive test for the diagnosis of seizures and for diagnostic classification in epilepsy is continuous video and EEG monitoring in which behavioral testing is performed by the nursing staff during attacks.
-All individuals with attacks that do not respond completely to medications should undergo monitoring.
+The definitive test for the diagnosis of seizures and for diagnostic classification in epilepsy is continuous video and EEG monitoring in which behavioral testing is performed by the nursing staff during events.
+All individuals with events that do not respond completely to medications should undergo monitoring.
 Epilepsy monitoring is performed for the following reasons:

 • Diagnosis and treatment